 Riverside -- they merely dipped about 2 percent in Houston.

-The Great Recession was worse than every post-war recession in just about any metric you pick.
+Hitch a Ride The Great Recession was worse than every post-war recession in just about any metric you pick.
 Except for one.
 Global trade continued to climb after the nadir thanks to developing countries like China carrying what was left of world growth.

 Houston was uniquely poised to capture the gains from a growing world, due to its proximity to Latin America and its strength in energy.
 Between 2008 and 2010, "more than 100 foreign-owned companies relocated, expanded or started new businesses in Houston," Jankowski wrote.